AdmRegulus/Orbit-Simulation/README.md

 **Summary**

-This program is used to predict the paths of multi-body orbital systems via Newton's laws of motion.
-This is accomplished through the use of a nonadaptive RK 4th-order method with a small timestep of one second.
+This program is used to predict the paths of objects in multi-body orbital systems via Newton's laws of motion.
+This is accomplished through the use of a nonadaptive 4th-order RK method with a small timestep of one second.
 This simulation DOES NOT account for relativistic effects.

 **How to input data**